monetha/reputation-passport-example/README.md

 # Monetha Reputation Widget - Reputation Passport data from blockchain

-The following example app purpose is to show how Reputation Passport can be read using a helper [reputation js sdk](https://github.com/monetha/reputation-js-sdk).
+The following example app's purpose is to show how Reputation Passport can be read using a helper [reputation js sdk](https://github.com/monetha/reputation-js-sdk).
 More about Reputation Passport can be found in [Monetha - Reputation Layer documentation](https://github.com/monetha/reputation-layer)

-This example is based on a reputation widget that Monetha user's get when they agree to publish their profiles.
+This example is based on a reputation widget that Monetha users get when they agree to publish their profiles.
 A [reputation widget](https://www.monetha.io/reputation-widgets) is one of the multiple features that we offer in our Monetha Platform.
-Though reputation widgets are available to user's who didn't create a Passport.
-The example below will show you how we retrieve data for users who did create the Passport.
+Though reputation widgets are also available to users who didn't create a Passport, the example below will show you how we retrieve data for users who did create the Passport.

 In order to achieve the following we leverage [reputation js sdk](https://github.com/monetha/reputation-js-sdk).
 You can read more about Monetha Reputation Layer implementation in our [Github repo](https://github.com/monetha/reputation-layer)